 The COVID-19 pandemic increased accessibility for the disability community.
 But will these options continue to be available long-term?
 The jury is still out.

-According to the consulting film McKinsey, companies saw a surge in productivity when their employees switched to remote work during the pandemic.
+According to the consulting firm McKinsey, companies saw a surge in productivity when their employees switched to remote work during the pandemic.

 Ninety-four percent of employers surveyed by Mercer, an HR firm, also said that productivity at their company was either the same as or higher than it was before the pandemic, SHRM reported.

 Hoping to capitalize on that increase in productivity, some organizations are now planning to offer a combination of in-office and work-from-home options.

 But many employees don’t feel reassured.
 While companies are talking a big game, many of them have yet to roll out detailed guidelines on what these remote work opportunities are going to look like.
 And for some disabled employees, that leaves them wondering whether the idea of remote work post-COVID is too good to be true.